-Preheat oven to 400 degrees.
+Preheat oven to 400 degrees Fahrenheit.
 Grease a 12 cup muffin pan and set aside.

 In a large bowl, whisk together the dry ingredients - cornmeal, flour, sugar, baking powder, baking soda, and salt.
 Make a well in the center of your dry ingredients.

-Add the buttermilk, melted butter, and eggs to the dry ingredients until just combined (as soon as you don't see any streaks of dry ingredients anymore).
+Add the buttermilk, melted butter, and eggs to the dry ingredients and mix until just combined (stop mixing as soon as you don't see any streaks of dry ingredients anymore).

-Portion batter into prepared muffin pan.
+Portion batter between 12 muffin tins.
 Bake for 11-13 minutes, or until toothpick inserted into center comes out clean or with a few crumbs, and/or the tops of the muffins bounce back right away when gently pressed with a finger.

 Allow to cool for up to ten minutes before removing muffins from the pan.
 As they cool, they will contract from the sides of the pan, making them easier to remove.
 If needed, use a butter knife to gently pop your muffins out of the pan.

 Optionally, brush the tops with melted butter before serving.